Hi, my name is Vicky

-Welcome in my little corner of the world
+and welcome in my little corner of this crazy, weird, wonderful world

 “A human being should be able to change a diaper, plan an invasion, butcher a hog, conn a ship, design a building, write a sonnet, balance accounts, build a wall, set a bone, comfort the dying, take orders, give orders, cooperate, act alone, solve equations, analyze a new problem, pitch manure, program a computer, cook a tasty meal, fight efficiently, die gallantly.

 Specialization is for insects.”

 ~ Robert Anson Heinlein

 I'm not an insect and therefor like to do different kind of things.

 But just let me explain a bit ...